-Here are our favorite resources for practicing your own Chinese and Japanese character
+Here are our favourite resources for practising your own Chinese and Japanese character

 Dr Lili Worksheet – Character worksheet with spaces for name and date.
 Grid with horizontal and vertical internal lines.
-Has room under each line for writing pinyin/notes.
+It has room under each line for writing pinyin/notes.

 Dofufa practice paper – Character practice paper with three different sizes of grid.
 Internal horizontal and vertical lines.

 Incompetech free online graph paper – Probably my favourite resource for printing paper.
 They have a lot of different kinds of graph paper, as well as note-taking paper and a few options for Chinese and Japanese character practice.
 Their graph paper generator allows you to choose the size of your paper, the size of the grids, and even what colour you would like to print in.
 Try printing in landscape mode for even more options.
 My favourite is the Chinese Character Guide (X-style), which has room for writing pinyin as well as diagonal internal lines.

 Good luck with the practice!